 It’s Time to Clear the Air in the North Country

 Tobacco use remains the primary cause of preventable death in the nation and results in high rates of disease and premature death in the North Country.
-The adult cigarette smoking rate in the region significantly exceeds that of New York State.
+The adult cigarette smoking rate in the region significantly exceeds the New York State rate.

 Due to the prevalence of obesity among adults and youth in the North Country, the Population Health Improvement Program is organizing an obesity reduction initiative.
 PHIP’s Designing a Healthy Community initiative, works with a wide range of organizations and stakeholders throughout the North Country to explore how to build environments, policies, and programs that create opportunities for physical activity and increase access to healthy and affordable food for North Country residents.